dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

             // otherwise throw an exception (e.g. "1 + + +").
             default => throw new RuntimeException(sprintf(
-                'Do not know what to do thanks: %s', $token->type->name ?? 'null' )),
+                'Do not know what to do, thanks: %s', $token->type->name ?? 'null' )),
         };